abundantRuby/MaxOutreach/README.md

 ## Important Notes

 - Be mindful of Yelp's API usage policies to avoid any issues.
+Make sure not to get IP banned.
-- Adjust the delay between emails in the `main` function to comply with email service provider limits.
+- Adjust the delay between emails in the `main` function to comply with email service provider limits and to not get shut down

-## Contributors

-- [Your Name]

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
+## Other

-- The script uses the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library for web scraping.
+Your comments or suggestions are extremely appreciated, so please reach out!
+Email 📧: iamdylanhoag@gmail.com
+-Dylan Hoag 😊